rmrk-team/rmrk-spec/standards/rmrk3.0.0/kusama/interactions/equippable.md

-# EQUIPPABLE
+# EQUIPPABLE interaction (Kusama)

-The EQUIPPABLE interaction allows a [Base](../entities/base.md) owner to modify the list of equippable collections on a Base's slot.

-A Base starts with an empty string `""` as a value for `equippable` on each of its slots.
+This document describes Kusama-specific examples and caveats for the [EQUIPPABLE](../../abstract/interactions/equippable.md) interaction.
+See the [Abstract](../../abstract/interactions/equippable.md) for full specs.

-## Standard
+## Standard (Kusama)

 The format of a EQUIPPABLE interaction is `0x{bytes(rmrk::EQUIPPABLE::{version}::{id}::{slot}::{+/-?collections|*})}`.